martin-brennan/writing.martin-brennan.com/_posts/2016-01-01-2016-goals-and-sub-goals.md

 **Goal 4 - Work on my quickness to annoyance, work on not reacting without thinking, and think about the impact this behaviour has on my family.**

 This one was about not getting annoyed about or overreacting over trivial things, and spending more time with my family and developing a better relationship with all of them.
 This is still ongoing.
 My fiance and I have decided to try new things and spend more quality time together this year.
 She will be getting a bike soon as well so that will be another thing we can do together.
-We’ve added another son to the mix, Thomas, so I’ve been spending time with him as well as Patrick.
+We’ve added another son to the mix, so I’ve been spending time with him as well as our firstborn.
 I love my family more than anything else, so this one is important to me.
 Being mindful of your own emotions and thoughts and actions is essential.

 **Goal 5 - Continue to develop my craft.**